Shadow Work and Pluto Transits: Astrology as Spiritual Therapy

 If you're curious about how astrology, Jungian therapy, and spiritual exploration can support your healing, I offer virtual individual therapy sessions for LGBTQ+ individuals and women in Los Angeles California, Colorado, and Texas.

-Together, we can explore the meaning of astrology, work with your shadow, and honor both the psychological and spiritual dimensions of your transformation.
+Together, we can explore the meaning of astrology, work with your shadow, and honor both the psychological and spiritual elements of your transformation.

 Next